Receding Gums? Best Vitamins & Minerals to Implement Right Away

 Zinc is essential for tissue healing and helps maintain a healthy immune system.

-You can find zinc in foods like red meat, fish, and whole-grain cereals.
+You can obtain zinc from foods such as red meat, fish, and whole-grain cereals.

 3. Iron: